 RBC has a strong balance sheet as it has an A+ rating with one of the top three rating agencies.
-It also have high dividend yield and is significantly under-valued.
+It also has a high dividend yield and is significantly undervalued.

 This is a great company to invest in because RBC is known for its stability, profitability, and potential for growth.

 TD Bank (Toronto Dominion)

-TD (Toronto Dominion) Bank in Canada is another well known bank.
+TD (Toronto Dominion) Bank in Canada is another well-known bank.
 TD Bank is the largest bank in North America and has a market cap of $79.26 billion (TD).
 It pays out dividends to shareholders at the rate of 4.37% and has a public float amounting to 672,986,925 shares (TD).
-TD Bank is ranked number 2 in the top Canadian bank stock list with a SRANK score of A+ and an A.V. rank of 1, which means that it is also doing well without any warning signs that its financial status might be deteriorating soon.
+TD Bank is ranked number 2 in the top Canadian bank stock list with an SRANK score of A+ and an A.V. rank of 1, which means that it is also doing well without any warning signs that its financial status might be deteriorating soon.

 Bank of Nova Scotia (Scotiabank)

-Scotiabank pays a strong dividend and have grown their balance sheet significantly in 2020-2021.
-Scotiabank should be on your radar because it is a large company that will be able to handle any upcoming recession.
-The market cap of Scotiabank is $79.98 billion (Scotiabank), but it is ranked number 4 with a SRANK score of B and an A.V. rank of 2/3, which means that it is mediocre without any warning signs that its financial status might be deteriorating soon.
+Scotiabank pays a strong dividend and has grown its balance sheet significantly in 2020-2021.
+Scotiabank should be on your radar because it is a large company that will handle any upcoming recession.
+The market cap of Scotiabank is $79.98 billion (Scotiabank).
+Still, it is ranked number 4 with an SRANK score of B and an A.V. rank of 2/3, which means that it is mediocre without any warning signs that its financial status might be deteriorating soon.

 Scotiabank pays a dividend of 4.66%, and it has a public float of 1,109,266,854 shares (Scotiabank).
 This gives it a B rating for earnings per share, P/E ratio and a B rating for liquidity.

-Scotiabank is an investment bank that offers great diversification and exceptional financial stability and is one of the best Canadian DRIP stocks.
-It has over 30 years of history and it’s common to see the same CEO at many corporations.
-Scotiabank’s dividends have seen a 16% increase over the past 10 years.
+Scotiabank is an investment bank that offers significant diversification and exceptional financial stability and is one of the best Canadian DRIP stocks.
+It has over 30 years of history, and it’s common to see the same CEO at many corporations.
+Scotiabank’s dividends have seen a 16% increase over the past ten years.

 CIBC (Canadian Imperial Bank of Commerce)